elemonader/elemonader/README.md

 exit 0
 ```
 - ⚡ Fun facts: The consummate 'Jack-of-all-trades', I suck at lots of things.
-Even the realm in which I truly excel has a hard-capped, sub-60% success rate.
-Bluster be damned, the overwhelming majority will never sniff 40%.
-I'll bet you can't guess what it is!
-But don't cry for me, Argentina National Team...I retired <40yo.
-THANKS, OBAM...I mean, BITCOIN!!1
+The extent of my coding experience begins and ends with html customization of a (now-defunct) MySpace page.
+I am a staunch Bitcoin maximalist and an ardent "right-clicker".
+Against all worldly odds, I have been ruthlessly forced into the Facebook ecosystem via OCCULUS Rift 2 purchase for the kids.
+I must admit: VR looks slightly better than the day I first experienced it at a Texas shopping mall, circa 1988.
+I recently saved one of my kids from wasting any more time/money/thoughts on the passing ETF fad.
+I feel pretty good about that last one.